jared-skinner/rotbot/README.md

 ## Installation

+* Ensure that the workingDirectory and ExecStart variables in service/rotbot.service are set correctly for your system.

 * Copy the file service/rotbot.service into /etc/systemd/system/rotbot.service

-* Ensure that the workingDirectory and ExecStart variables in rotbot.py are set correctly for your system.

 * Run the following commands to enable and start the service: